aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 - `cdk synth` synthesizes all CDK stacks in the application
 - Runs bandit security tests for common vulnerabilities in Python
 - Runs ESLint for common formatting issues in Javascript and Typescript
-- Runs CDK-Nag to check for common compliance, configuration, and vulnerability issues in CDK code
-- Runs `test-amplify.sh` -- builds and deploys the Amplify App on localhost to make sure it works
 - Runs CDKitten deployment tests -- these deploy your CDK in several major AWS regions, checking that it builds and deploys successfully, and then destroying those stacks after confirming that they build.
 - Runs e2e data integration test -- runs an end to end test by dropping data into the pipeline and querying the GraphQL api output.
 If the test is successful it returns `Success`